Waking up to Dental Sleep Medicine

 The neuromuscular appliance is phase I of TMD treatment.
 The appliance is worn over the lower teeth both day and night to promote healing and reduce swelling.
 Once maximum improvement is reached, usually in less than six weeks, phase II treatment is initiated.
 This may involve orthodontics, reconstructive dentistry to maintain the correct bite position or a long term appliance.

-If a patient has been previously diagnosed with Sleep Apnea, the Koala® Center for Sleep and TMJ Disorders dentist will obtain a copy of their sleep study.
+If a patient has been previously diagnosed with Sleep Apnea, the Koala® Center For Sleep & TMJ Disorders dentist will obtain a copy of their sleep study.
 It is important to know if the patient was considered mild, moderate or severe in order to be able to recommend the proper treatment therapy.

 If a patient has not been previously diagnosed, the dentist will screen for sleep apnea using simple questionnaires, health histories, weight, body mass index (BMI) calculations, and neck circumference measurements as well as oral and airway evaluations.
 If a patient shows the markers for OSA, the first step is to obtain a sleep study.
 Depending on the patient’s health history, the dentist will either offer an at-home sleep test (HST) or an overnight-attended test called polysomnography (PSG).
 These tests are read by a local board certified Sleep Physician who will determine a diagnosis.
 If the patient is a candidate for OAT, the dentist will take a custom impression and bite in order to have an FDA approved lab fabricate the sleep appliance.